mnl359/workshop-terraform/README.md

 ## Python Validation

 By default, macOS comes with Python 2.7.x installed.
-This document assumes you have this version and any variation is outside of scope.
+This document assumes you have this version and any variation is outside of the scope.

 To validate your Python version execute the following command: